-Sign-in messages presented to non-signed-in users who wish to add items to a list tend to put the onus on the user.
+Sign-in prompts presented to non-signed-in users who may wish to add items to a list tended to put the onus on the user.
 An example from Gap:

 “Don’t see your favorites.
 Check your devices to see if you saved Favorites without signing in.
 If so, sign in on that devices and hit refresh to access all of your saved Favorites.”

-A better option: “Keep track of what you want in one easy place.
+A better option might be: “Keep track of what you want in one easy place.
 Sign in to create lists.”

 2. Sign-in pages break browsing flow

-The majority of retailers require users to sign in before they can save to a list or save for later.
-The sign-in is typically a takeover sign-in page.
+The majority of retailers required users to sign in before they could save to a list or save for later.
+The sign-in interaction was typically a takeover sign-in page.

 Sephora had a good example of a less intrusive sign-in flyout "to add to Beauty Bag."